chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 csr.json  selfsigned.csr  selfsigned-key.pem  selfsigned.pem
 ```

-With these files in place you can move on to creating an Nginx container that uses these certificates to provide TLS.
+With these files in place you can move on to creating an nginx container that uses these certificates to provide TLS.

-## Create an Nginx container that uses self-signed certificates for TLS
+## Create an nginx container that uses self-signed certificates for TLS

-Now that you've created the certificate infrastructure, you can create an Nginx container that uses them to provide TLS.
-Later on, we will attempt to reach this Nginx container with a `curl` container we built using `incert`, testing whether it can successfully insert the `selfsigned.pem` certificate into it.
+Now that you've created the certificate infrastructure, you can create an nginx container that uses them to provide TLS.
+Later on, we will attempt to reach this nginx container with a `curl` container we built using `incert`, testing that `incert` correctly installed the `selfsigned.pem` certificate into it.

-First run the following command to create an Nginx configuration file named `nginx.default.conf`.
+First run the following command to create an nginx configuration file named `nginx.default.conf`.
 This example is a fairly barebones configuration but will be adequate for the purposes of this guide.
 Note that it specifies the server should listen on port `8443` and will serve requests for `example.com` and `www.example.com`.
 It also specifies the location of the certificate and key to be used by the container, namely the `/etc/nginx/conf.d/` directory.

 ```sh
 cat > nginx.default.conf <<EOF